 When I was little, playing Old Maid with a specially designed set of cards beat a standard deck hands down.
-The peculiar characters (caricatures, really) were much more satisfying than the bland flat faces of the kings, queens and jacks in the old Bicycle deck, with the cupids peddling for dear life on the red or blue backs…
+The peculiar characters were much more satisfying than the expressionless flat faces of the kings, queens and jacks in the old Bicycle deck, with the cupids peddling for dear life on the blue backs…

-It never occurred to me when my daughter was little to make her a unique deck of Old Maid cards, maybe because cards were not all that high on the list of fun things to do until Five Crowns came along.
-Designing the twenty-odd pairs of characters would have a bit more than I was up to because repeated requests to draw the beautiful Chicken of the Sea mermaid strained my artistic abilities to the breaking point!
+When my daughter was little, it never occurred to me to make her a unique deck of Old Maid cards (cards were not all that high on the list of fun things to do until Five Crowns came along).
+Designing the twenty-odd pairs of characters would have a bit a challenge: my daughter’s repeated requests for the beautiful Chicken of the Sea mermaid strained my ability to draw to the breaking point!

 A famous character from children’s books also makes an appearance here: Beatrix Potter’s Hunca Munca from The Tale of Two Bad Mice, identified only as “nach einem Englischen Kinderbuch,” that is, “from an English children’s book.”
-It’s amusing that the illustrations of Hunca Munca Lendorff redrew are the ones where this bad little mouse was behaving well relatively well.
+It’s amusing that the illustrations of Hunca Munca were redrawn from ones where this bad little mouse was behaving well relatively well.

-Were the little Grossenbachers for whom Lendorff made the cards reading The Tale of Two Bad Mice in German translation?
-Or was Lendorff introducing them to a childhood favorite of hers?
+Another interesting feature of this homemade pastime is the size: it has twenty-seven instead of the usual fifty-two cards.
+It seems to be complete because it fits perfectly in the blue box with the illustrated title label that reads in German: “This game of Black Peter was painted for her dear friends Ernst and Anneliese Grossenbacher in St. Gall.”
+It is signed Gertrud Lendorff, who just might be the Swiss art historian from Basel (1900-1981).
+My guess is that little Grossenbachers for whom Lendorff made the cards might have been reading The Tale of Two Bad Mice in German translation.
+But perhaps s Lendorff was introducing them to a childhood favorite of her own.
 The cards don’t provide any clues about the circumstances in which they were made or how they were received, but they are testimony to Potter’s appeal outside her homeland.